D9ping/IpAddressExpress/README.md

 ### Why use PublicIpChangeDetector?
-Compared to shell scripts for figuring out the public IPv4 address PublicIpChangeDetector will more securely and more reliable detect the current IPv4 address of a computer on an internal network.
+Compared to shell scripts for figuring out the public IPv4 address PublicIpChangeDetector will more securely and more reliable detect the current public IPv4 address.
 It's more secure because it does not require to trust a single server and uses https for tamper protection.
-PublicIpChangeDetector requires consensus between two randomly selected public IPv4 address HTTPS services.
+What makes PublicIpChangeDetector more securly is that it requires consensus between two randomly selected public IPv4 address web services.
+Thus it's not possible for a single public IPv4 address web service to fool the computer incorrectly thinking the public ip address has been changed.
+And by using multiple public IPv4 address web services the current public IPv4 can be discovered after some time even when some public IPv4 web services are down.
 PublicIpChangeDetector is written in C so it executes fast and efficiently.
-By using multiple public IPv4 address https services the current public IPv4 can be discovered after some time even when some public IPv4 https services are down.

 ### How PublicIpChangeDetector detects public IPv4 address change?
 PublicIpChangeDetector randomly selects a https public IPv4 address service from a list